California DMV - Permit and License Questions

 of standards to grade drivers on their in car driving test.

-drive test for you, based on what time and location works best for you.
-Otherwise, you can schedule by going to the Official CA DMV website scheduling center or calling the DMV's scheduling hotline 1-800-777-0133.
+DMV Drive Test Prep lesson, we will schedule your drive test for you, based on what time and location works best for you.
+Otherwise, you can schedule by going to the

 Generally, the CA DMV driving test takes 10-20 minutes.
 However, each test length will vary based on traffic, time of day, and driving test route.